 So you’ve got a new computer.
 Awesome!
 That humble metal box is the key to a wide world of potential.
 It can help you with everything from juggling your finances to keeping in touch with your family to blowing off some steam on, uh, Steam.

 But a new PC isn’t like a new car; you can’t just turn a key and put the pedal to the metal.
 Okay, maybe you can—but you shouldn’t.
 Performing just a few simple activities when you first fire it up can help it be safer, faster, and better poised for the future.
 Here’s how to set up a new laptop or desktop computer the right way, step by step, regardless of whether you’re running Windows 10 or Windows 11.

 Run Windows Update on your new PC

 The first step is by far the most tedious.
 You shouldn’t muck around on the web unless your copy of Windows is fully patched and up to date, period.
 Now for the bad news: Depending on how long your PC sat on the retail shelf, this could take minutes—or hours.
 Either way, it has to get done.

 Microsoft releases new Windows patches at least once per month.
-The most recent “major” upgrade for the operating system came in the form of the ho-hum Windows 10 November 2021 Update; those larger “milestone” releases occurred twice per year in the past, but will slow to one per year in the future.
-Windows 11, on the other hand, just launched in October, so laptops with that installed should be pretty current.
+Major “feature” upgrades for Windows 10 and 11 occurred twice per year in the past, but will slow to one per year in the future, with fresh features also being sprinkled in here and there throughout the year.
 If your computer isn’t fully patched, you could be missing key security fixes and notable new features.

 First, make sure your PC’s connected to the internet.
 In Windows 10, open the Start menu and head to Settings > Update and security > Check for Updates.
 Your system will search for updates, and find some.
 Download and install them, then reboot your computer and do it again… and again… and again… until the update check fails to return new entries.
 Hopefully it won’t take too long, but in worst-case scenarios updating a new computer can take an hour or more.